Davide-1998/Medical_Recommendation_System/README.md

 - `extractor.py`: It is the script responsible for the download and refinement of the data contained in the webpages from which the conditions and therapies have been taken.
-   It is an "hard-coded" solution that works only on systems in which the program `wget` is installed.
-   In case of linux systems it is possible to install it through the
-  command:
-   `sudo apt install wget -y`
 - `Medical_recommendations.py`: It is the file in which is implemented the recommendation system.